Municipal Management of Cellphone Towers, DAS, and Small Cell Deployments

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare counsel to identify and address complex issues relating to small cell and traditional cell tower applications and leases, zoning regulations, and revenue considerations.
+This CLE course will prepare counsel to identify and address complex issues relating to small cell and traditional cell tower applications and leases, zoning regulations, and revenue considerations.
 The panel will focus on regulatory compliance and negotiating and structuring site leases and franchises.
 The panel will also review the May 2020 Declaratory Ruling and Notice of Proposed Rulemaking related to the deployment of 5G networks, which clarifies, among other things, the meaning of "substantial change" in physical attributes and boundaries of a cell tower "site."

 - The FCC's new small cell order: what it means for your community's regulatory authority